rajkiran-v/rajkiran-v.github.io/_pages/about.md

 Let's connect if you’re looking for:

-Career Opportunities: Join our R&D team to experience everything from core research to prototyping.
+**Career Opportunities**: Join our R&D team to experience everything from core research to prototyping.

-Collaborations: Partner with me on affordable, cutting-edge technologies for cardiovascular and cerebrovascular research, advanced ultrasound applications, and beyond.
+**Collaborations**: Partner with me on affordable, cutting-edge technologies for cardiovascular and cerebrovascular research, advanced ultrasound applications, and beyond.

-Consultation: Get guidance on pitching or drafting scientific articles, innovative system design, signal processing solutions and hardware troubleshooting.
+**Consultation**: Get guidance on pitching or drafting scientific articles, innovative system design, signal processing solutions and hardware troubleshooting.
 Let's innovate together.

 [1]: /assets/docs/thesis.pdf